 James Brugarolas, M.D., Ph.D.

-Dr. Brugarolas is a member of the American Society for Clinical Investigation and has received numerous awards including a V Scholar Award (V Foundation), a Research Scholar Award (American Cancer Society), and a Claudia Adams Barr Award for Innovative Cancer Research (Dana Farber Cancer Institute, Harvard Medical School).
-He has served as a member of the Scientific Advisory Board of kidney cancer programs at several NCI-designated cancer centers.
-In addition, he has served in study sections and ad hoc review panels of the National Cancer Institute, the American Cancer Society, and the U.S. Army Medical Research Command.
+Dr. Brugarolas, a professor of Internal Medicine, Cancer Biology, Genetics, Development and Disease, is the Principal Investigator of one of two Specialized Programs of Research Excellence in kidney cancer in the U.S. He holds the Sherry Wigley Crow Cancer Research Endowed Chair in Honor of Robert Lewis Kirby, M.D., and is a member of the Renal Task Force of the Genitourinary Steering Committee of the National Cancer Institute and the Chair of the Programmatic and Vision Setting Panel of the Congressionally Directed Medical Research Program in Kidney Cancer.
+Dr. Brugarolas, an elected member of the American Society for Clinical Investigation, has received numerous awards including a V Scholar Award (V Foundation), a Research Scholar Award (American Cancer Society), and a Claudia Adams Barr Award for Innovative Cancer Research (Dana-Farber Cancer Institute, Harvard Medical School).
+He has served on advisory boards of kidney cancer and SPORE programs at several NCI-designated cancer centers and on study sections and ad hoc review panels of the National Cancer Institute, the American Cancer Society, and the U.S. Army Medical Research Command.

 James Amatruda, M.D., Ph.D.

 Bijal Balasubramanian, M.B.B.S., Ph.D., completed her medical training in 1996 at the University of Pune, N.D.M.V.P.
 Samaj’s Medical College (Nashik, India).
 In 2008, she received a Ph.D. from the Rutgers School of Public Health.
-Currently, she is a faculty member in the Division of Epidemiology, Human Genetics & Environmental Science at the University of Texas Health Science Center at Houston – School of Public Health.
-Her expertise is in the application of epidemiological and mixed methods research to understand determinants of quality of health care, and she has a particular interest in cancer.
+Currently, she is a faculty member in the Division of Epidemiology, Human Genetics & Environmental Science at the University of Texas Health Science Center at Houston School of Public Health.
+Her expertise is in the application of epidemiological and mixed-methods research to understand determinants of quality of health care; she has a particular interest in cancer.

 Richard Bruick, Ph.D., received an undergraduate degree in chemistry from the University of North Carolina at Chapel Hill (1991) and a Ph.D. in macromolecular and cellular structure and chemistry from Scripps Research Institute (1998).
 After postdoctoral training with Steve McKnight, Ph.D., he joined the faculty at UT Southwestern Medical Center.
 Dr. Bruick has made fundamental discoveries about the regulation of HIF-2 leading to the development of a HIF-2 inhibitor.